 Response Time Modeling

 In RT modeling, rather than fitting a participant’s data with a normal curve, the distribution is fit with a model that is designed to account for the positive skew of the distribution, and more importantly, is represented by parameters that are based on the underlying cognitive processes.
 There are three main advantages of utilizing a RT modeling approach.
 First, RT modeling can account for all the behavioral data collected.
-In addition to fitting the data better, RT modeling can incorporate accuracy and error rates into the model (White & Kitchen, 2022).
+In addition to fitting the data better, RT modeling can incorporate accuracy and error rates into the model to account for response caution (White & Kitchen, 2022).
 There are many scenarios where understanding a participant’s failure is more informative than their average for successful trials (e.g., when evaluating working memory).
 Accounting for all of the behavioral data allows researchers to make more accurate inferences about the underlying cognitive processes.

 A second benefit is how RT modeling can help make connections between the theory driving the research and the actual data, with meaningful parameters.
 This in turn provides a more specific interpretation of the underlying cognitive processes.
 A wonderful example of this is seen in Ratcliff and associates (2006) study comparing memory and brightness discrimination between younger and older adults.
 When comparing the groups based only on their means, the older adults slower RTs would be interpreted as age-driven cognitive decline (Ratcliff et al., 2006).
 However, the authors also fit the data with a drift diffusion model.
 The main parameters in a drift diffusion model are nondecision time (accounting for the time needed to encode the stimulus), boundary separation (an indication of caution), and drift rate (indicating the information accumulation speed).
 When comparing the drift diffusion parameters between the younger and older adults, Ratcliff et al. (2006) found that the slower RTs stimmed from being more cautious and having longer nondecision time.
 As the older adults’ drift rates were not lower than the younger adults, there were no age-driven differences in processing abilities.
 This illustrates how using a model based in theory can provide specific, meaningful information about underlying cognitive processes, surpassing the information provided by traditional mean RT comparisons (Ratcliff et al., 2006).